 Distorted thoughts do not start at the thought level.
 If cognition is attempted to be corrected at the thought level then the mark has been missed.
 Thoughts are a byproduct of what is called negative core beliefs which are generated from one's mind code.
 Mind code is the accumulation of data accepted from life experiences and situations that turn into self-messages (aka core beliefs).
 If core beliefs are negative then one’s inner voice is negative.

-Personal Philosophy Restructuring is coaching method based on the understanding that your mind code influences the creation of core beliefs or self-messages which feeds content to your inner voice.
+Personal Philosophy Restructuring is coaching method based on the understanding that your mind code influences the creation of core beliefs or self-messages which feed content to your inner voice.
 Your inner voice then produces and governs the formation of thoughts which determines and manifests in emotions and behaviors.

 So, when you change your core beliefs to positive and productive which will drastically interrupt the sequence just described resulting in altering your thoughts and subsequently you act and react differently as well as feel differently.

 Therefore if the data you absorb (aka mind code) from your life experiences is critical, hurtful, judging, lies, negative, or painful, your core beliefs will be self-critical, hurtful, self-judging, lies, negative, and full of pain and the end result will be that your behaviors tend to be inappropriate and not helpful in situations.
-Also your emotions will be false based on distorted data.
+Also, your emotions will be false based on distorted data.

 What can be done?

-Negative thoughts and self-lies are the result of formed negative beliefs.
+Negative thoughts and self-lies are the results of formed negative beliefs.
 When you don’t have all of the knowledge of what is happening to you or why our thoughts are so distorted, skewed and negative, you have a tendency to believe them and they become your self-truths.
 Then your life becomes a burden and completely unfulfilling.

 Empowering yourself with the first step of identifying and recognizing is essential.
-Here is tips to help you to empower yourself by challenging your core beliefs.
+Here are tips to help you to empower yourself by challenging your core beliefs.
 To be empowered you have to face your negative thought and cognitive lies directly.